“On the second toe-tap, my right foot plunged into the river, completely soaking my boot and two layers of socks.

 Before the day was done, I already knew that this would be one of my favorite hikes in the 4000-footers.
 Maybe it was the river adventure.
 Maybe it was the quick access to stunning views.
 But in my gut, I had a feeling this was about to be a good one.

-I didn’t waste too much time though at the summit of either of the Twins the first go-around, even though they had 360-degree views that were breathtaking.
-I wanted to get back to these mountains by sunset and knew I had a long way to go to get there.
+I didn’t waste too much time though at the summit of either North Twin or South Twin on the first go-around.
+Even though they had 360-degree views that were breathtaking, I knew I had a long way to get back to these mountains in time for sunset, and I didn’t want to miss that.
+So, after taking a few quick photos, I scurried off to Galehead.

-In the photos above, you’ll see one where a mountain valley, steeped in green, gets kissed by the dwindling sunlight.
-This was just below Galehead Mountain’s summit, which is shrouded in trees and not much to look at.
+In the photos that follow, you’ll see one where a mountain valley, steeped in green, gets kissed by the dwindling sunlight.
+This was just below Galehead Mountain’s summit, which is shrouded in trees and is itself not much to look at.
 But here, near the Galehead Hut, is one of the most serene mountain valleys in the White Mountains.
 If you were to ask me which hut I’d like to stay at most, I’d pick Galehead.

 Sunset on North and South Twin

-The sun was going down as I set off on my return to South Twin.
-I motored as fast as I could, favoring my dry foot, and was relieved when I made it to the summit of South Twin before night fell, because less time hiking in the dark felt safer.
+The sun was going down as I left Galehead Mountain to return to South Twin.
+Motoring as fast as I could, favoring my dry foot, I was relieved when I made it to the summit of South Twin before nightfall—less time hiking in the dark felt safer.
 I also wanted to be on a mountain summit when the sun went down, to see if I could get a good picture or two.
-After summiting South Twin again, I took some quick photos of its mighty cairn with the sun setting behind it and then bolted for North Twin.
+Standing on South Twin’s summit once again, I took some photos of its mighty cairn, with the sun setting behind it.
+I lingered for a bit to take in the changing colors of the evening sky, then bolted for North Twin to get there before dark.

 Orange and purple hues clasped the surrounding mountains, comforting the earth below me like a swaddled baby.
 Everything looked so cozy and warm despite the dropping temperature.
 I’ve seen some great sunsets before: eye-popping ones over the Golden Gate Bridge from the rooftop of my apartment building, glorious ones from the cliff edge of the Grand Canyon, but this one, from the top of North Twin, had me in rapture.
 I suspect that was mainly because I earned it.